UVAdMIST/swmm_rl/README.md

 - localize paths inside the project
 	- e.g. file paths should start inside the project's root, unless the paths are temporary. (command line arguments, setting files etc.)

+### To Do for Ben
+- edit requirements.txt with libraries/versions on his machine

 ## Installation